Downsizing, Senior Moves, Estate Sales, Home Transitions

 Fifeville offers its residents a diverse, family-friendly environment, and peaceful surroundings.
 One of the neighborhood favorites is Shenandoah Joe Coffee Roasters, a coffee shop that specializes in unique coffee blends.

 Greenbrier is a quiet, private neighborhood, tucked away from the activity of the downtown area.
 It offers hilly terrain, and homes with a variety of architectural styles.
 Though there is not much in the way of restaurants and shopping, it provides easy access to many of the city’s major highways.
 It lies along Meadow Creek, and has a multi-use trail to enjoy, for retirees who enjoy outdoor activities.

 Those that choose to live in the North Downtown area will experience the true hustle and bustle of Charlottesville.
 It’s home to the pedestrian-only Downtown Mall on Main Street, a local attraction brimming with boutiques, bars and eateries.
 Popular restaurants include Tonic (locally sourced food), The Bebedero (Mexican), The Alley Light (French), and Maya (Southern fare).
 With seasonal ghost tours, a historic movie theater, and a trolley running from UVA to the Mall, there is something for people of every age in Charlottesville.

 Get in Touch.
 You can rely on our verified senior move professionals in Charlottesville

-We know the best home transition specialists in Charlottesville, and we’d love to put together the perfect team for you.
+We know the best home Charlottesville VA Senior Move Help, and we’d love to put together the perfect team for you.